 We will be externally managed and advised by American Capital Agency Management, LLC, a wholly-owned subsidiary of American Capital, LLC, which is a wholly-owned portfolio company of American Capital.
-American Capital is the largest U.S. publicly traded alternative asset manager that is a member of the S&P 500 and the largest U.S. publicly traded private equity fund.
+American Capital is the only private equity fund and the largest alternative asset management company in the S&P 500.
+With \$19 billion in capital resources under management, as of December 31, 2007, American Capital is the largest U.S. publicly traded alternative asset manager.
 Members of American Capital's senior management and its RMBS investment team will serve as our and our Manager's officers.
 We will not have any employees.